jeengbe/ts-cache/README.md

 </div>

-It provides a general `Cache` class that interacts with cache adapters, which are responsible for communicating with the cache backend (e.g. Redis).
+It provides a general `Cache` class that interacts with cache adapters, which are responsible for communicating with the cache engine (e.g. Redis).
 The package comes with a cache adapter for an in-memory cache that saves its content to the disk, one that does absolutely nothing (no values saved and never returns a value) and a cache adapter for Redis.

 To use several cache instances on the same cache engine, every cache accepts a prefix parameter that is prepended to all keys before they are stored.
-This allows for different namespaces and versioning stored in the same cache backend.
+This allows for different namespaces and versioning stored in the same cache engine.

 Values are serialized to string for storage in the cache.
 By default, `JSON.stringify`/`JSON.parse` are used, but custom serializers may be provided for serializing e.g. with Protocol Buffers.